 ……

-An OMI initiator that transmits a frame including an EHT OM Control subfield and an OMI responder that receives a frame including an EHT OM Control field shall follow the rules defined in 26.9 (Operating mode indication), except that the NSS , the NSTS , and/or the maximum operating channel width shall be calculated by the EHT OM Control subfield combined with the OM Control subfield as defined in 9.2.4.7.8 (EHT OM Control).
+(5672)An OMI initiator that transmits a frame including an EHT OM Control subfield and an OMI responder that receives a frame including an EHT OM Control field shall follow the rules defined in 26.9 (Operating mode indication), except that the NSS , the NSTS , the maximum operating channel width, and the Index of NSTR Indication Bitmap.

+(5672)The NSS , the NSTS , and/or the maximum operating channel width shall be calculated by the EHT OM Control subfield combined with the OM Control subfield as defined in 9.2.4.7.8 (EHT OM Control).

 ……